Will Predictive Tech and Same-Day Delivery Revolutionize Retail?

 "Between what these companies know about our interests, our friends, our whereabouts, our purchases, and anything else we’re willing to feed them, whether by e-mail, Twitter, Facebook, GPS, or credit card, they probably should have a very good idea of what we want and when and where we want it," wrote Mr. Wohlsen in Wired.

-How likely is the combination of predictive technologies and same-day delivery to drive retail sales in the future?
+How could the combination of predictive technologies and same-day delivery influence retail sales performance in the future?
+What scenarios make sense for how predictive technologies may work their way into retail in the near and long terms?